leolca/lectures/nlp/encoding.md

 ## Magic Numbers / File Signatures

-  - `file` looks for specific byte sequences at the start of files that uniquely identify file formats or types.
+  - `file` looks for specific byte sequences at the start of files that uniquely identify file formats or types.\pause
     - For text in UTF-8, looks for the BOM marker `EF BB BF`.
     - For JPEG images, it looks for `FF D8 FF`.
     - A PDF file starts with `%PDF`.